SergGurzhy/Nimble/README.md

 - A person can add an Email.

 ## Upon Starting the Service:
-- If the database is empty: initialization and populating of the database are performed from the Nimble Contacts.csv file.
+- If the database is empty: initialization and populating of the database are performed from the Nimble Contacts 2.csv file.
 - If information exists: connection to the database is established.

-## Possible Actions with the Service:

-1. **GET**  `http://localhost:5000/api/search`  with param: (a string you want to find occurrences of).
-Returns: JSON with records containing the given word.
-2. **GET**  `http://localhost:5000/api`       Returns: JSON with all records in the database, status code.
-3. **POST** `http://localhost:5000/api/drop`  Deletes all information in the database, status code.
-4. **POST** `http://localhost:5000/api/update`  Updates the database from the Nimble API.
-5. **POST** `http://localhost:5000/api/initialization`  Creates a table and populates it with data from the Nimble Contacts.csv file.
+## Running Tests

+- Tests are located in the `tests` directory.
+- Tests that validate the logic of the database update function can be found in `test_update_db.py`.
+- Tests that verify the functionality of the Nimble API's `endpoint are available.
+- Note that the test suites are not exhaustive and may not cover all scenarios.